North Dakota: Entertainment

 North Dakotan musicians of many genres include blues guitarist Jonny Lang, country music singer Lynn Anderson, jazz and traditional pop singer and songwriter Peggy Lee, big band leader Lawrence Welk, and pop singer Bobby Vee.

-Hollywood and TV star Angie Dickinson was born in Kulm and moved to Burbank, California as a ten-year-old.
+The actress Angie Dickinson was born in Kulm and moved to Burbank, California as a ten-year-old.
 Ed Schultz was known around the country as the host of progressive talk radio show, The Ed Schultz Show, and The Ed Show on MSNBC.
 Shadoe Stevens hosted American Top 40 from 1988 to 1995.
 Josh Duhamel is an Emmy Award-winning actor known for his roles in All My Children and Las Vegas.
 Nicole Linkletter and CariDee English were winning contestants of Cycles 5 and 7, respectively, of America's Next Top Model.
-Kellan Lutz has appeared in movies such as Stick It, Accepted, Prom Night, and Twilight.
+Kellan Lutz has appeared in films such as Stick It, Accepted, Prom Night, and Twilight.

 Sports

 Bismarck was home of the Dakota Wizards of the NBA Development League and the Bismarck Bucks of the Indoor Football League.

-North Dakota has two NCAA Division I teams, the North Dakota Fighting Hawks and North Dakota State Bison, and three Division II teams, the Mary Marauders, Minot State Beavers and Jamestown Jimmies.
+North Dakota has two NCAA Division I teams, the North Dakota Fighting Hawks and North Dakota State Bison, with the Bison football team being the only FBS football team in North Dakota.
+There are three Division II teams, the Mary Marauders, Minot State Beavers and Jamestown Jimmies.

 Fargo is home to the USHL ice hockey team the Fargo Force.
 Fargo is also the home of the Fargo-Moorhead RedHawks of the American Association.

 The North Dakota High School Activities Association features more than 25,000 participants.

 Outdoor activities such as hunting and fishing are hobbies for many North Dakotans.
 Ice fishing, skiing, and snowmobiling are also popular during the winter months.
 Residents of North Dakota may own or visit a cabin along a lake.
 Popular sport fish include walleye, perch, and northern pike.

 The western terminus of the North Country National Scenic Trail is on Lake Sakakawea, where it abuts the Lewis and Clark Trail.